Apolexian/level4-project-docs/timelog.md

 * *1.5 hours* Modified code from [rumqtt examples](https://github.com/bytebeamio/rumqtt) to run example mqtt client and broker (pre-port version) on local and verified packets via wireshark
 * *1 hours* Changed [quic test code](https://github.com/Apolexian/level4-scripts/blob/master/quic/quic-mininet.py) to use a dumbbell topology and fixed some cmake issues in the vagrantfile
 * *1.5 hours* Made script to run rumqtt broker and server (unported) in mininet using dumbbell topology

+### 18 Oct 2021

+* *5 hours* [Started porting the mqtt implementation to use quiche](https://github.com/Apolexian/rumqtt).
+First time unsuccessful due to not being able to substitute tokio with mio (encountered too many lifetime semantics to get mio UdpSocket to work).
+Second time used pure tokio and compiled successfully, did not have time to fully test though.